U.S. Army Corps of Engineers

 2011 USACE Safety Award Winner

 The construction of three new child development centers (CDC) to serve military families in Fort Bliss, Texas.
-The two new early childhood facilities (CDC #1 and #2) are 26,450 SF buildings for ages 0-5, consisting of training spaces, pre-school and toddler rooms, administrative offices and a full kitchen.
-The new school age facility (CDC #3) is a 21,700 SF building for ages 6 to 10, including training spaces, full kitchen, additional kitchen training room, arts and science room, performing arts room, homework center, computer lab, large indoor multi-purpose room for gym activities, and outdoor activity areas with a playground and soccer field.
+The two new early childhood facilities (CDC #1 and #2) are 26,450 SF buildings for infant through age 5, consisting of training spaces, pre-school and toddler rooms, administrative offices and a full kitchen.
+The new school age facility (CDC #3) is a 21,700 SF building for ages 6 to 10, including training spaces, full kitchen, kitchen training room, arts and science room, performing arts room, homework center, computer lab, large indoor multi-purpose room for gym activities, and outdoor activity areas with a playground and soccer field.
 Each child development center has anti-terrorism force protection (AT/FP) features around the entire facility, which include site barricades and security protection designed into the building.
 Additionally, all buildings were designed and constructed to meet LEED Silver certification.

 “Megen Construction is by far one of the top 3 construction firms that I have worked with in my 14+ years of government construction.
 From the owner down to those on the job-site, professionalism and quality is top priority.
 I wish that the laws and regulations allowed for us to contract with them more often.”